bmphx2/JSTargetFuzzer-v1.0/README.md

   Local URL: http://localhost:8501
   Network URL: http://172.27.114.46:8501
 ```
-All the statistics during fuzzing campaigns are saved in the same folder.
+All the statistics during fuzzing campaigns are saved in the `programs/data` folder.

 ### RQ2
-All the programs for RQ2 are saved in IL (Intermediate Language) files within the program/files folder during execution.
+All the programs for RQ2 are saved in IL (Intermediate Language) files within the `program/files` folder during execution.
+Programs with weight 1 are saved with _weight1 suffix and with weight 1000 are saved with _weight1000.

 For program analysis, utilize the `streamlet` client.
 * To convert the IL to JavaScript:
 ```bash
 swift-run FuzzILTool --liftCorpusToJS /programs/files/
 ```

-Programs with weight 1 are saved with _weight1 suffix and with weight 1000 are saved with _weight1000.
-The programs analyzed during the experiment are compressed in ZIP files and saved in [Analyzed Programs](analyzed-programs/) folder.
+The programs analyzed during the experiment are compressed in ZIP files and saved in [Analyzed Programs](./analyzed-programs/) folder.
-The script used to calculate the metrics for the JavaScript files is in the same folder, [program_metrics.py](analyzed_programs/program_metrics.py).
+The script used to calculate the metrics for the JavaScript files is in the same folder, [program_metrics.py](./analyzed_programs/program_metrics.py).

 ### RQ3
-The vulnerability found during our experiment is located in the [Crashes](crashes/) folder.
+The vulnerability found during our experiment is located in the [Crashes](./crashes/) folder.

 The JavaScript files that caused  the crashes are saved in a directory determined by the command-line, for example
 ```bash